paulijosey/pi_control_hub/README.md

 ## Interact with Container

-The prefered way to develop on this projecte would be by using VS-Code (with the docker externsion).
+The preferred way to develop on this project would be by using VS-Code (with the docker extension).
 Go to the docker-extension menu and right-click on the running container.
 Choose "Attach VS-code" and in the new vs-code window open the folder "/root/ros_ws".
-VS-Code will now install all extensions I want to include and also apply a theme (to easily distinguish between docker-contatiner vs-code and normal vs-code).
+VS-Code will now install all extensions I want to include and also apply a theme (to easily distinguish between docker-container vs-code and normal vs-code).

-From here on you will have a working ROS2 install with all custome packages located in /root/ros_ws/src.
+From here on you will have a working ROS2 install with all custom packages located in /root/ros_ws/src.
 To build all those packages run

 ```sh